GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 6. Beacon
 7. Public key endpoint

 The ports for these services should be open, in order to be able to access them from outside the VM.
-The ports in our case are:
+The ports in the Swedish case are:
 1. Download: 8443
 2. Htsget: 8081
 3. REMS: 3000
 4. Login/Auth: 8080
 5. Inbox: 8000
 6. Beacon: 8085 TODO: Change to the actual port
-7. Public key endpoint: stored at an S3 bucket in our case
+7. Public key endpoint: stored at an S3 bucket in the Swedish case

 # LS AAI registration
 In order to gain access to the LS AAI and enable the users to login with their home organization credentials, the Auth service needs to be registered with LS AAI.
 The registration process is described [here](https://docs.google.com/document/d/17pNXM_psYOP5rWF302ObAJACsfYnEWhjvxAHzcjvfIE/edit)